Ksani1/Ksani1.github.io/README.md

 *May 2024 - Present*

 - Utilized Python and SQL to perform exploratory and statistical data analysis, driving data-driven decision-making.
 - Developed a dynamic Grafana dashboard for robotic kiosk inventory management, enhancing data visualization, real-time monitoring, and analytics.
-This improved inventory efficiency by 20% and reduced costs by 15% through actionable insights.
+Improved inventory efficiency by 20% and reduced costs by 15% through actionable insights.
 - Created interactive dashboards and reports in Microsoft Power BI and Tableau to communicate insights to stakeholders.
 - Collaborated with cross-functional teams to design data models and optimize data pipelines in Microsoft Azure.

-### IT Support Specialist
+### Data Analyst
-**FinTech**
+**Ponnab Nigeria Limited**
 *Zaria, Kaduna State, Nigeria · On-site*
 *March 2021 - April 2023*